 Turning to the first exception, this is perhaps the most useful and the most straightforward.
-The first exception provides that an individual may act in contravention of section 216 and be a director or be involved in the promotion, formation or management of a business that uses a prohibited name provided he/she (a) purchases all or substantially all of the assets of the liquidated company for the purposes of carrying on its business and (b) sends notice to creditors and publishes a notice in the London Gazette within 28 days of the completion of the arrangements.
+The first exception provides that an individual may act in contravention of section 216 and be a director or be involved in the promotion, formation or management of a business that uses a prohibited name provided he/she (a) purchases all or substantially all of the assets of the liquidated company from the liquidator (or administrator/CVA supervisor before liquidation) for the purposes of carrying on its business and (b) sends notice to creditors and publishes a notice in the London Gazette within 28 days of the completion of the arrangements.
 Unlike a court application, there is no scope for creditors to object to the notice being given and provided it is done correctly, the director of the liquidated company can then act as a director or be involved in the promotion, formation or management of the successor business using the same or a similar name.

 One little publicised change in the Insolvency Rules 2016 is that the notice to creditors and the notice that appears in the Gazette must now be substantially longer.
 In particular, the notice must include a statement as to the effect of the notice as contained in Rule 22.5.